IPandaType/zephyr/README.md

 An Augmented Reality web application that displays 3D models when a camera detects specific image targets.

 ## ✅ Ready to Use!
-Your Baby.stl model is now hosted on Google Drive and ready for AR display!
+Your Baby.stl model is now hosted directly on GitHub and ready for AR display!

 ## Features
 - 📱 Mobile AR support using MindAR